Document your internal processes and workflows, ensuring that your organization always runs smoothly.

 Make it easy to edit.
 Processes are dynamic.
 They change over time – managers redistribute tasks, people join and leave the company, roles change.
 Feedback and new input are essential for the process documentation to be effective, so contributions need to be as effortless as possible.
 In Nuclino, every document can be collaboratively edited in real time, while version history captures the changes and makes it possible to easily restore earlier versions if necessary.

 Be concise.
 Don’t distract your readers with excessive amounts of information.
 Provide only as much guidance as needed without going into unnecessary details.
-There are many AI writing tools that can help you stay clear, concise, and to the point, and make your documentation easier to read.
+There are many AI writing tools, such as QuillBot paraphraser, Hemingway readability editor, or Prepostseo text summarizer, that can help you stay clear, concise, and to the point, and make your documentation easier to read.

 Invest in visual process mapping.
 A picture is often worth a thousand words of documentation.
 So, instead of literally describing every step of a business process, help the readers digest the information by presenting it in the form of a diagram or a flowchart.
 In Nuclino, you can add an infinite collaborative canvas to any process document and create flowcharts without needing a separate diagramming or process mapping tool.